holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 A robust networking implementation for Holochain involves three layers:

-1. The Holochain P2P networking layer, which is designed around the peer-to-peer communication needs of agents in a DNA and the building of the DNA's graph DHT
+1. The Holochain P2P networking layer, which is designed around the peer-to-peer communication needs of agents in a DNA and the building of the DNA's graph DHT,
-2. An underlying P2P layer that handles the fact that a Holochain node will be managing communication on behalf of potentially multiple agents in multiple networks, and will be connecting with other nodes, any of which may be running non-overlapping sets of DNAs.
+2. An underlying P2P layer that handles the fact that a Holochain node will be managing communication on behalf of potentially multiple agents in multiple networks, and will be connecting with other nodes, any of which may be running non-overlapping sets of DNAs, and
-3. A transport-level layer that supplies and interprets transport
+3. A transport-level layer that supplies and interprets transport.

 Thus, from a networking perspective, there is the view of a single DNA (which is its own network), in which more than one local agent may be participating, but there is also the view of an agent belonging to many DNAs at the same time.